 Also in 2018, the Winterset Municipal Utilities Board approved the funding of a Conservation Consultant position to reach out to landowners and operators in the watershed, and a “Cedar Lake Landowner Get Together” was held on September 12, 2018.

 In 2019, Cedar Lake Watershed was selected to be eligible for cost share funds through the National Water Quality Initiative (NWQI), part of the USDA’s Environmental Quality Incentives Program (EQIP).
 Projects in NWQI watersheds may be eligible to receive higher than normal payment rates on conservation practices that protect and improve water quality.
 Cedar Lake Watershed is one of the first NWQI projects in the nation that specifically targets source water protection.

-For more information, see the NRCS News Release “Iowa NRCS Adds Two NWQI Project to Help Protect Source Water”, and click on the Cedar Lake NWQI Fact Sheet (see links on left).
+For more information, see the NRCS News Release “Iowa NRCS Adds Two NWQI Project to Help Protect Source Water”, or see the Cedar Lake NWQI Fact Sheet below.